+Students will demonstrate

-- Students will demonstrate community involvement - Students will demonstrate an understanding of cultural and political actions required of a responsible, active citizen - Students will demonstrate an awareness of their global responsibility to others and the environment
+- community involvement - an understanding of cultural and political actions required of a responsible, active citizen - an awareness of their global responsibility to others and the environment

 Again, these are only examples and schools need to determine the quantity and appropriateness of their learning expectations based on their own research and decision-making processes.
-As the school moves on to developing their analytic rubrics for their learning expectations, it is important to note that several of the expectations provided as example contain more than one topic and therefore may require more than one analytic rubric to assess the students' and the school's achievement of that learning expectation.
+As the school moves on to developing their specific and measurable criteria for success for their learning expectations, it is important to note that several of the expectations provided as example contain more than one topic and therefore may require more than one measurement to assess the students' and the school's achievement of that learning expectation.

 IV.
-Creating Analytic Rubrics to Accompany the 21st Century Learning Expectations
+Creating Measurements to Accompany the 21st Century Learning Expectations

-Analytic rubrics analyze a product or performance by looking at each of its relevant component parts.
+Clearly defined measurements analyze a product or performance by looking at each of its relevant component parts.
 The component parts are often referred to as traits or criteria.
 By breaking out the traits/criteria, the assessment is more accurate and provides students with specific information on how to reach the desired results.

-An analytic rubric is one where performance is judged separately for each criterion so that teachers and students can assess how well students meet a criterion, distinguishing between work that effectively meets the criterion and work that does not meet it.
-When creating an analytic rubric, teachers must determine how fine the distinction should be for each criterion.
-For example, if a criterion in a particular rubric was to determine the amount of eye contact a presenter makes with his/her audience that judgment could be as simple as "did" or "did not make eye contact" (two levels of performance), never, sometimes, always made eye contact (three levels), or never, sometimes, usually, or always made eye contact (four levels.)
+A sample of a specific and measurable assessment can be a rubric where performance is judged separately for each criterion so that teachers and students can assess how well students meet a criterion, distinguishing between work that effectively meets the criterion and work that does not meet it.
+When creating a rubric or another type of specific measurement, teachers must determine how fine the distinction should be for each criterion.
+For example, if a criterion was to determine the amount of eye contact a presenter makes with his/her audience that judgment could be as simple as "did" or "did not make eye contact" (two levels of performance), never, sometimes, always made eye contact (three levels), or never, sometimes, usually, or always made eye contact (four levels.)

-The school will need to develop at least one analytic rubric (sometimes more than one) for each of the school's 21st century learning expectations.
+The school will need to develop at least one measurement (sometimes more than one) for each of the school's 21st century learning expectations.
 Teachers must discuss the meaning of each learning expectation to determine what it will look like when a student is meeting the expectation at the level the school has deemed to be the acceptable level of achievement (this is called the targeted level).
 In the last example cited earlier, the school might determine the targeted level for that criterion to be "usually" on its four levels of performance.

-In general, the more criteria used to evaluate the components of a learning expectation and the more levels of defined performance for each criterion in each rubric, the more specific the rubric in determining where and what the student needs to do to improve.
+In general, the more criteria used to evaluate the components of a learning expectation and the more levels of defined performance for each criterion in the measurement, the more specific the measurement in determining where and what the student needs to do to improve.
 Students can also then see what performance at the targeted level looks like, and they can see what they need to do to improve to that level.
-A teacher is likely to be more objective and consistent when using an analytic rubric and if more than one teacher is using the same rubric, the specificity of the descriptors increases the chances that multiple teachers will apply the rubric in a similar manner.
+A teacher is likely to be more objective and consistent when using an analytic rubric and if more than one teacher is using the same rubric, the specificity of the descriptors increases the chances that multiple teachers will apply the rubric in a similar manner; however, this is not required.